 Hmm… yes… picture the scene…

-Anyhow… as much as I would pay good cash-money to see such a contest, I feel that there would be some issues, such as with the venue, the ring, the mud, squeaky Barry McGuigan trying to get a percentage (if he’s not busy washing Lizzie Windsor’s corgi’s), the crowd and, of course, the rules.
+Anyhow… as much as we would pay good cash-money to see such a contest, I feel that there would be some issues, such as with the venue, the ring, the mud, squeaky Barry McGuigan trying to get a percentage (if he’s not busy washing Lizzie Windsor’s corgi’s), the crowd and, of course, the rules.